Expo Centre Sharjah Hosted 20 Successful Exhibitions In 2020, Despite Pandemic - UrduPoint

 Expo Centre Sharjah Hosted 20 Successful Exhibitions In 2020, Despite Pandemic

-Nine exhibitions were organised in the first two months of the year attracting thousands of visitors, in addition to the participation of local, regional and, international companies.
-These include SteelFab 2020 which brought together more than 300 local and international companies and 700 prominent brands; Come on Kerala Exhibition in the presence of over 4,000 businessmen with a footfall of more than 60,000; the 9th International Government Communication Forum with the participation of 64 government officials representing 16 countries; and the 7th the Real Estate Investment Exhibition (ACRES 2020) which witnessed a heavy turnout of businessmen, investors, and real estate developers.
+Nine exhibitions were organised in the first two months of the year attracting thousands of visitors, in addition to the participation of local, regional and, international companies which brought together more than 300 local and international companies and 700 prominent brands; in the presence of over 4,000 businessmen with a footfall of more than 60,000; the 9th International Government Communication Forum with the participation of 64 government officials representing 16 countries; and the 7th the Real Estate Investment Exhibition (ACRES 2020) which witnessed a heavy turnout of businessmen, investors, and real estate developers, Wam news agency reported .

 Al Owais added that the events organised during COVID-19 formed an additional impetus to the comeback of several economic sectors in the emirate, thanks to the proactive and forward-looking vision of Sharjah Government, stressing the Chamber's commitment to supporting the Emirate's economic diversification policy, as well as continuing the work to develop exhibitions industry and enhance its competitiveness through creative ideas and concepts.